-My current work in progress is a book on ethics of care as both a crucial structure in Victorian fiction and a theoretical model for reimagining writing itself.
-Victorian novelists repeatedly imagined a care community, a group of voluntary caregivers assembling around a person in need, and that communal model became a kind of alternative social vision.
-The care community is marked by certain fundamental elements.
+My current work in progress is “Critical Care,” a book on ethics of care as a promising theory for reading Victorian fiction.
+I’m interested in the way that fictional communities, in the work of Austen, Dickens, Eliot, and the Brontës, test the basic tenets of ethics of care and suggest new ways to think about care relations.
 For instance, care is performative – one can offer care without really caring – a dynamic that I argue is liberatory to Daniel Deronda, but devastating to Lucy Snowe.
 Similarly, care is affiliative; anyone can offer it, not just people who are biologically related.
 This dynamic allows fiction to depict nontraditional families and same-sex couples, but also to show (as in The Wings of the Dove) how a cabal of conspirators can take advantage of care’s social structures.
-The care dynamic works in a kind of perpetual present, a temporal realignment that, I argue, has intriguing ramifications for reimagining the literary tradition as a cooperative network.
+The care dynamic works in a kind of perpetual present, a temporal realignment that, I argue, has intriguing ramifications for reimagining the literary tradition as a cooperative network outside of chronological structures.
 What happens, I ask, if we imagine our own writing according to an ethics of care?

 I am also planning a book on feminism and the archive.
 Anglo-American feminism, from the late 1970s through the 1990s, was conceptualized as a recovery project in which neglected works of women’s writing would literally be salvaged from obscurity.
 In the era of digitized archives, what happens to this core mission of academic feminism?
 This book project starts with a history of feminist research, but locates it in the context of changing views of work, the rise of professionalism and the growth of the information economy, from the nineteenth century onwards.